mattray/managed_chef_server-cookbook/README.md

 # managed-chef-server

-Deploys and configures the Chef server in a stateless model.
+Deploys and configures the Chef server in a relatively stateless model.

 # Recipes

 ## default ##

 Install or restore the Chef Server in a new deployment, wrapping the [https://github.com/chef-cookbooks/chef-server](Chef-Server) cookbook.
-It looks for the existence of a knife-ec-backup tarball to restore from, configured with the `node['mcs']['restore']['file']` attribute.
-It then creates a managed Chef organization and an org-managing admin user.
+It looks for the existence of a [knife-ec-backup](https://github.com/chef/knife-ec-backup) tarball to restore from, configured with the `node['mcs']['restore']['file']` attribute.
+It then creates a managed Chef organization and an org-managing admin user through the appropriate [attributes](attributes/default.rb#23).

 ## backup ##

-Runs `knife-ec-backup` via cron.
+Runs `knife ec backup` via cron.
 The default is 2:30am daily, but you may change the cron schedule via the following attributes.

     node['mcs']['backup']['cron']['minute'] = '30'
     node['mcs']['backup']['cron']['hour'] = '2'